EENdaBean/FtcRobotController-GameChangers/README.md

   - [X] Test on robot
   - [ ] Convert to refrence class
   - [X] Make compatable with Autonomus
-  - [ ] Make compatable with Teleop
+  - [ ] Make compatable with TeleOp
   - [ ] Add reference images (the ones under the goals and outer walls)

    ##Multi-Thread

-   This year we have opted to go with a different approach to dealing with bugs, Multi-Threading.
-What Multi-Threading allows us to do is run our CV program in the background so that if and when it gets stuck on a task, it is not hindering our abinity to still move and controll the robot.
+   This year, we have opted to go with a different approach to dealing with bugs: Multi-Threading.
+What Multi-Threading allows us to do is run our CV program in the background, so that if and when it gets stuck on a task, it isn't hindering our ability to still move and control the robot.
 We are using multi-threading mainly for our CV program.

   # Overall Things

   ## Things to do

   ### Robot
-  - [X] Complete the initial chassis designe
+  - [X] Complete the initial chassis design
   - [X] Build the chassis
   - [X] Designe the launching mechanism
   - [ ] Build the launching mechanism